-By pushing this button, RDS is turned on if it was off ("RDS" will display), and the radio is switched to FM type mode.
-If program type search has not previously performed, the radio will start a program type search (see "SRCH" for details on program type search).

-If a program type search has previously been performed in FM1 or FM2, the radio will return to the last active program type.
+By pushing this button, RDS turns on in FM mode and "RDS" will be displayed.
+If the program type search is not already performed, the radio will start a program type search (see "SRCH" for details).
+If a program type search has already been performed, the last active program type will be tuned.